Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 Well, I’ve been doing quite a lot of listening this way and though it may be my imagination and/or a placebo, I do think balanced is going to result in a slightly cleaner presentation with a tad better resolution and detail.

-Timbre also seems to be improved somewhat.
+Timbre also seems to have improved somewhat.

 Again, this may be all in my head so take it for what it’s worth.